Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Methods

 \subsection{Lensing Magnification}

 In gravitational lensing by galaxies and clusters, wavelengths of the GWs are much smaller than the lens size (geometric optics approximation), which are, in turn, much smaller than the cosmological distances (thin lens approximation)~\citep{schneiderbook}.
 In the geometric optics regime, lensing is achromatic.
 Lensing endows a GW signal $h(f)$, written in the frequency domain, with a magnification $\mu$, time delay $\delta t$, and a constant phase shift $\delta \phi_0$~\footnote{The time delay (as compared to the unlensed signal) is caused by the geometric path differences and the gravitational potential of the lens.
-The phase shift --- $0, \pi/2$ or $\pi$ depending on whether the image is Type I (minimum), Type II (saddle) or Type III (maximum) --- depends on how many times the ray bundle passes through a caustic~\citep{Ezquiaga:2020gdt}.}.
+The phase shift ($0, \pi/2$ or $\pi$) depends on whether the image is formed at the minimum, saddle or maximum of the time delay surface.}.

 The lensing magnification is fully degenerate with the luminosity distance $d_L$ to the source, which will bias our inference of $d_L$.
 Also, limiting to the dominant (quadrupole) mode GW signals, $\delta t$ and $\delta \phi_0$ are degenerate with the coalescence time and coalescence phase of the GW signal, and are not directly measurable.